Quitch/Queller-AI/README.md

 #### TOFIX

-- Doesn't close out orbital games well even when it has an overwhelming economic advantage
 - Takes too long transition from a naval start to a land game on mixed maps
 - Will not send all its troops through a teleporter even when there's no reason not to
 - Doesn't understand when it needs to build units in preparation for an attack versus when it should shutdown factories so it can build super weapons
-- Spikes in AI fabber performance drain
+- Spikes in AI fabber performance

 #### MAYBEFIX